psimatis/TweetsLocation/README.md

 # TweetsLocation
-Use Tweepy to collect tweets geolocation
+Use Tweepy to collect tweets geolocations

-An example result can be seen in tweets.txt
+tweets.txt is an example result.

 **Note**: Cpoy your own Twitter API keys and replace '...'.